kavisek/data-science-modules/Docker/Postgress Images/README.md

 ### Connecting to Database via Postico

-Now that the datbase is running within a docker container.
+Now that the database is running within a docker container.
 We can now connect to this database

 ![Images](Images/postico_image.png)